OFFLINE-GmbH/oc-bootstrapper/README.md

 For more information on how to use ssh keys during a CI build see [http://doc.gitlab.com/ce/ci/ssh_keys/README.html](http://doc.gitlab.com/ce/ci/ssh_keys/README.html)

+##### Cronjob to commit changes from prod into git

+If a deployed website is edited by a customer directly on the prod server you might want to commit those changes back to your git repository.

+To do this, simply create a cronjob that executes `git.cron.sh` every X minutes.
+This script will commit all changes to your git repo automatically.

 ### File templates

 You can overwrite all default file templates by creating a folder called `october` in your global composer directory.